-Companionship and Emotional Support: The relationship between Isma and Hajila is central to Djebar's portrayal of female solidarity.
-Within a deeply patriarchal and conservative society, their companionship emerges as a quiet yet potent act of defiance.
-Both women are trapped by cultural expectations and marital roles, yet in each other's presence, they find the freedom to express emotions and experiences that would otherwise remain suppressed.
-Their emotional connection transcends the roles imposed on them, offering a space for vulnerability, healing, and mutual support.
+An International Multidisciplinary Journal (A Unique Treatise of Knowledge) A Double-Blind Peer-Reviewed, Refereed Journal potent act of defiance.
+Both women are trapped by cultural expectations and marital roles, yet in each other's presence, they find the freedom to express emotions and experiences that would otherwise suppressed.
+Their remain emotional connection transcends the roles imposed on them, offering a space for vulnerability, healing, and mutual support.
 Djebar does not portray this relationship as idealized or free from tension, but rather as a real and evolving connection that helps both women navigate their constrained realities.
 Mohanty (1984) argues that feminist solidarity arises from shared conditions of oppression, and Djebar exemplifies this idea through her characters.
 Their bond provides them with the strength to question and, at times, resist the structures confine them.
-Companionship that becomes more than comfort; it is a way to reclaim agency and redefine identity.
-In this light, Djebar presents solidarity as both emotional and political, a deeply personal resistance that carries transformative potential for women living under intersecting systems of domination.
+Companionship becomes more than comfort; it is a way to reclaim agency and redefine identity.
+In this light, Diebar presents solidarity as both emotional and political, a deeply personal resistance that carries transformative potential for women living under intersecting systems of domination.
 Storytelling as Resistance: In Djebar's novel, storytelling is more than a narrative device-it is a vital act of resistance.
 When Isma and Hajila share their personal stories, they challenge the culture of silence that surrounds women's lives.
 These exchanges allow them to voice their truths, create emotional bonds, and reclaim ownership over their experiences.
 In a society where women are often spoken for or silenced entirely, telling one's story becomes an assertion of existence.
 This storytelling is spontaneous and intimate, grounded in trust and mutual understanding.
 It becomes a means through which the characters affirm their agency and humanity.
-Djebar portrays these narrative moments not as formal testimonies but as organic expressions of lived reality.
+Diebar portrays these narrative moments not as formal testimonies but as organic expressions of lived reality.
 As bell hooks (1984) suggests, the act of speaking out in solidarity with other women can serve as a radical form of empowerment.
-Diebar's characters transform storytelling into a feminist praxis-a method of survival, healing, and resistance.
+Djebar's characters transform storytelling into a feminist praxis-a method of survival, healing, and resistance.
 Through these shared stories, Djebar builds a counternarrative that subverts patriarchal discourse and restores women's agency.
 The novel affirms that even the most fragmented and painful stories hold power when voiced and shared among women.
 Sheherazade as a Feminist Icon: The title A Sister to Sheherazade is a deliberate invocation of the legendary storyteller from One Thousand and One Nights, whose tales kept her alive.
 Djebar reclaims this figure, transforming Sheherazade from a mythical survivor into a symbol of feminist resilience.
-In the novel, the act of storytelling is not just about preserving life but about reclaiming identity and resisting erasure.
-Djebar's female characters become modern-day Sheherazades, using their fragmented narratives to assert control over their lives and histories.
+In the novel, the act of storytelling is not just about preserving life but about reclaiming identity and resisting Djebar's female erasure. characters become modern-day Sheherazades, using their fragmented narratives to assert control over their lives and histories.
 Each story they tell is an act of defiance against the silence demanded by patriarchal and colonial systems.
 These women do not speak in polished monologues but in broken, overlapping voices that reflect the complexities of their realities.
-Yet, in doing so, they affirm their presence and their right to be heard.
-The Sheherazade motif serves as both a literary and symbolic anchor, connecting the ancient tradition of survival through storytelling to contemporary struggles for voice and visibility.
-Through this reimagining,
+Yet, in doing so, they affirm their presence and